 Depending on your needs you may want to make a window space larger or even turn it into a doorway.
 This is called a cut down because the sill of the window is lowered to make it larger.
 You also need to check building codes for heights of windows and requirements for door installations.

 In general, all of these jobs will require construction to your home.
 Do not try to attempt these jobs on your own or cut corners.
 Call in the professionals.

-For more information about our cost-saving home windows, energy efficient windows, impact windows, and variety of patio door and entry door options, contact Gulfside Windows, Doors, & More today to schedule a free in-home consultation.
+For more information about our cost-saving home windows, energy-efficient windows, impact windows, and a variety of patio door and entry door options, contact Gulfside Windows and Doors today to schedule a free in-home consultation.